 - Seek assistance from departments including the Counseling Center, the Multicultural Center, and the office of Organizational Culture, Inclusion and Equity (OCIE).
-OCIE has compiled an initial list of resources which you can find here.
+OCIE has compiled an initial initial list of resources which you can find here.

 - Report incidents through the various reporting mechanisms available to the Simmons community.